dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.faded}

 Towering over its fellow Electric-types, the deep black dragon of ideals rules supreme.
 Only caught in 5✰ Raids, Zekrom is a Legendary worth chasing after.
 Though it also fares well with a [**Double-Dragon Moveset**](#zekrom--reshiram---far-from-home), the Electric-type is where it truly is truly shines.

+### Thundurus (Therian Forme) - Not a Genie

+> Volt Switch + Thunderbolt
+{:.note title="Optimal Moveset"}
+{:.faded}

+With DPS surpassing even Zekrom, Therian Forme Thundurus hits harder than any other Electric-type attacker in the game.
+The *slight* increase in power compared to Zekrom comes at the cost of *far* less bulk.
+Normally, DPS is more important than bulk, but in this case the difference in power is so small that Zekrom's stats end up better as a whole.

+Additionally, Zekrom's secondary Dragon-typing is much more useful than Thundurus' secondary Flying-type.
+When using an Electric-type attacker, you'd often want to resist Water-types, which Zekrom does while Thundurus does not.

 ### Electivire - Fists of Lightning
 ![Electivire](https://img.pokemondb.net/sprites/home/normal/electivire.png)